T20X/notes/C++MemoryModelObjects.md

      WARNING !!!! *If the objects are potentially-overlapping or not TriviallyCopyable, the behavior of memcpy is not specified and may be undefined.*

+IMPORTANT **note that it may not copy padding bits! as that is is unspecified!**

 int32_t x_representation;